ryanlow64/tp/docs/UserGuide.md

 ### Listing all deals : `list_deal`

-Shows a list of all deals in REconnect.
+Displays all deals in REconnect.

 Format: `list_deal`